antonw-88/GICSP/README.md

 Core Resources:
 Specifika böcker/dokument/youtube-kanaler/websidor. Övergripande högkvalitative resurser.

 #Step 1 - Initial Overview of Available Material, and CISA training resources.
+Goal being to understand what OT systems are, major related components/concepts, and how OT differs from IT.

+#Step 2 - Overview of available resources for more in-depth understanding when needed.